thewuhxyz/barn/README.md

 # Grant

-OpenFund protocol can be used for managing grants.
+OpenFunds protocol can be used for managing grants.
 A Project can receive a grant through a Grant Program owned by a sponsor.

 ### Creating a Grant Program